-“These belts are a way to provide stability in a joint base that normally could do its job, but because it’s getting ready for baby, now that joint is moving too much and is causing discomfort,” says Vestal.
-For those moms-to-be looking for relief and extra support, below are 12 maternity belts and bands recommended by Vestal and other pre- and postnatal experts.
+“These belts are a way to provide stability in a joint base that normally could do its job, but because it’s getting ready for baby, now that the joints are moving too much and causing discomfort,” explains Vestal.
+So we asked Vestal and other experts for their maternity-belt recommendations.
+From super-structured binders to softer bands, we’ve collected a range of options that will absorb some of the pressure and help increase your mobility during pregnancy.

 Best pregnancy maternity belts